-Streamflow is a measure of the volume of water traversing a given stream stretch over a period of time and is often expressed as cubic meters per second.
-Knowledge of the streamflow is when important determining amount of nutrients and other pollutants that enter a lake.
+Streamflow, when collected in conjunction with depth contour information, is a measure of the volume of water traversing a given stream stretch over a period of time and is often expressed as cubic meters per second.
+Knowledge of the streamflow is important when determining the amount of nutrients and other pollutants that enter a lake.
 Knowledge of the streamflow in conjunction with nutrient concentrations, for instance, will provide the information necessary to calculate phosphorus loading values and will in turn be useful in discerning the more impacted areas within a watershed.